 With the surge in demand for semi-automatic rimfire pistols, Glock has finally decided to release the G44 in late 2019, which happens to be the Austrian manufacturer’s very first .22LR semi-automatic, recoil-operated pistol since its inception in the early 1960s.

 Is the G44 worth it or is it just hype?
 In this comprehensive Glock 44 review, we’re going to give you our two cents on Glock’s new addition to the .22LR market after weighing up everything about the pistol, from its stats and ergonomics to its reliability and accuracy when you need to defend your home or go to the range for some target practice.
-Having this in mind, check out our HK VP9 9mm review, as well.
+Having this in mind, check out the best 22 pistol here, or, if you prefer something else, this HK VP9 9mm review.

 Glock 44 Review

 The G19 is by far Glock’s most popular release we reviewed here, which doesn’t really come as a surprise considering the excellent balance between size and capacity that it offers compared to G40 we covered here.
 Despite being a very popular manufacturer with a grand catalog of releases, Glock was yet to put out a Glock 22LR until the latest part of 2019 when it released today’s subject, the Glock 44.

 One question that might come to your mind: What’s all the fuss about semi-automatic rimfire pistols?
 The reason why semi-auto rimfire pistols, like Glock 20, are getting a lot of momentum as of late is due to their notably low recoil and inexpensive ammunition.
 So, why exactly did Glock wait such a long time to release its very first semi-auto rimfire pistol?